hmcts/azure-subscriptions/README.md

 A [bash script](scripts/terraform-import.sh) has been provided to automate this process.

+Before running the bash script, ensure you have azure-cli installed and logged in as well as terraform and jq.

 Open the bash script in a code editor and update the `subscriptions` json array (L43) with the subscription(s) you need to import e.g.

 subscriptions='[